 The FiDi is home to San Francisco’s tallest buildings.
 While this neighborhood is mostly a business district, you’ll still find some interesting restaurants and amazing up-close views of the city’s famous skyline.

 Located centrally, this is a neighborhood built around Twin Peaks Park.
 Here you’ll find two 900+ foot summits that offer picturesque views of the city down below.
 Of course, this area is also filled with stunningly gorgeous homes and plenty of hiking trails, in case exploring the city has left your feet wanting more!

-The most wealthy of all the San Francisco districts, Pacific Heights is located just inland from the bustling Marina neighborhood.
+The most wealthy of all the San Francisco neighborhoods, Pacific Heights is located just inland from the bustling Marina neighborhood.
 This is one of the most visited parts of the city.
 Major landmarks include Haas-Lilienthal House, Spreckels Mansion, Atherton House, Webster Street, Alta Plaza Park, and Lafayette Park.
 For those who are formally touring the city, this is one packed with important places to visit.

 Originally settled by Italians, this neighborhood is full of character and great food.
 The most notable site here is Washington Square Park, one of the city’s first parks.
 Make sure to visit Saint Peter and Paul’s Church, located right next to the park.

 Noe Valley is an upscale residential neighborhood, primarily known for its proximity to Twin Peaks Park.
 While there aren’t many tourist destinations in this neighborhood, you’ll still find plenty of restaurants and cafes to take a break from sightseeing.
 This neighborhood is a great example of how the upper middle class of San Francisco lives.